Weaving the Woven Wheel Stitch

 - There's a lot of weaving and very little moving in and out of your fabric so it's okay to use a bit longer thread than you normally use for other stitches.
 Still, keep the length manageable so you don't end up with a tangled mess.

-First draw your template.
-Draw a circle and divide it into 5 pieces like a pie.
+- Draw a circle template and divide it into 5 pieces like a pie.

-Next, “cut up your pie” with straight stitches which should go from the center to the circle.
-Remember that a straight stitch is essentially a line that goes from A to B.
+- "Cut up your pie" with straight stitches which should go from the center to the circle.
+A straight stitch is essentially a line that goes from A to B.

-Bring your needle up close to the center.
-It doesn’t matter which section you start in.
+- Bring your needle up near the center.
+It doesn't matter which section you start in.

 - Take your time (I think I say this for all embroidery stitches but it makes a difference)